 The Full Moon in Capricorn – just before the eclipses – is the best time to make that commitment.

-Saturn moves into Capricorn on the 20th of December 2017 and will stay there until the 18th of December 2020.
+Saturn moves in Capricorn on the 20th of December 2017 and will stay there until the 18th of December 2020.

 After wandering though the zodiac for 27 years, Saturn finally comes home.
 Saturn is the ruler of Capricorn, the sign he resonates with the most.